gears-/installROSTX2/README.md

                                  ros-melodic-desktop-full
  </pre>

-Default is ros-melodic-ros-base if no packages are specified.
+Default is ros-melodic-ros-desktop-full if no packages are specified.

 Example Usage: